larissaralmeida/larissaralmeida/README.md

 ###

-<p align="center">Backend development student, graduated in IT Management.
+<p align="center">Backend developer, graduated in IT Management.
 Experience as QA but focused on backend development.<br><br>🌱 I'm currently deepening my knowledge in: JavaScript, Node, Express, MongoDB</p>

 ###